-The property is located in the village of Symington.
-It was originally constructed on behalf of the Local Authority.
-The property is well located in relation to local facilities and amenities.
+The property is located in a popular residential area developed with various types of property.
+It is well located in relation to local facilities and amenities.

-2.0 DESCRIPTION 2.1 Age: 67 years or thereby.
+2.0 DESCRIPTION 2.1 Age: 110

-The subject property comprises an end terraced house, two storeys in height.
+The subject property comprises an end terraced bungalow, one storey in height.